 Still in mourning for her brother, Melanie Reizes marries Arthur Klein on 31st March, the day after her 21st birthday.
-They set up their home in Rosenberg.
+They set up their home together in Rosenberg, close to Arthur's family.

-In May Melanie finds out she is pregnant.
+In May, Melanie discovers that she is pregnant.

-Melanie, Arthur and one-year-old Melitta make a trip to the Adriatic coast, visiting a number of places including Trieste and Venice.
+Melanie, Arthur and baby Melitta make a trip to the Adriatic coast, visiting a number of places including Trieste and Venice.

 Freud publishes Three Essays on the Theory of Sexuality.